ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_analysis/scrna_analysis_prepare.md

   BiocManager::install("scran")
 }

-## All of thse should now load without error.
+## All of these should now load without error.

 library(rmarkdown)
 library(tinytex)